Tag

 image6 1

 Its name and tagline may have been a shot across Sega’s bows (“There’s nothing virtual about Actua“), but Gremlin Interactive’s title was noteworthy for more than just a bit of snide trollery: it was the very first console football game to offer fully 3D players.
 These were motion-capped from Sheffield Wednesday stalwarts Chris Woods, Andy Sinton and Graham Hyde, providing a level of clogger realism never before witnessed on consoles.
-The original only national teams, but a Club Edition featuring all 20 teams from the 96/97 Premier League season was released a year later.
+The original featured only national teams, but a Club Edition featuring all 20 teams from the 96/97 Premier League season was released a year later.

-21) Ultimate Soccer Manager (1995, Amiga)
+21) Manager (1995, Amiga)

 .